Weak approximation for cubic hypersurfaces: Approximation in the smooth locus

-We would like to construct a reducible curve consisting of the given section and suitable rational curves in the fiber, such that a general smoothing gives a section meeting $\whts_1(p)$.
 The construction is essentially the same as the one in \cite{HT06}, with the only difference coming from the consideration of the $G$-action.
-One can think of the construction in \cite{HT06} as the case when the group $G$ is trivial.
+For an illustration of the comb $C\cup D$, see Figure. \ref{fig:comb} below and for the configuration of the comb with respect to the iterated blow-up $\mcX_{k+1}$, see Figure. \ref{fig:con}.

-The line joining $s(p)$ and $\whts_1(p)$ is invariant and intersects the exceptional divisor $E_{k}$ of $\mcX_{k+1}$ at a unique point $y_k$, which is necessarily a fixed point of $G$.
-Then there are $3$ fixed points in the line and thus all points are fixed points of $G$.
-Take a curve $D_{k+1}\cong \PP^1$ with a $G$ action (the action will be made clear in Construction \ref{KMM2}) and an $l$-to-$1$ map to the line such that the map is $G$-equivariant.
-There are $l$ points $x_1, \ldots, x_l$, which lie in the same orbit of $G$, being mapped to the point $y_k \in E_k \cap E_{k+1}$, where $E_{k}$ and $E_{k+1}$ are exceptional divisors of the $(k+1)$-th iterated blow-up.
+\begin{proof}[Proof of Lemma \ref{comb}] The line $L$ in $E_{k+1}\cong \PP^d$ joining $s(p)$ and $\whts(p)$ is invariant and intersects the exceptional divisor $E_{k}$ of $\mcX_{k+1}$ at a unique point $y_k$, which is necessarily a fixed point of $G$.
+Then there are $3$ fixed points in the line $L$ and thus all points are fixed points of $G$.
+Take a curve $D_{k+1}\cong \PP^1$.
+We impose a $G$-action on it by